yves-d/BlockSearch/README.md

 ### Running Options
 Within Visual Studio, the solution can be debugged as a .NetCore app, with ``BlockSearch.MVC`` selected as the start-up project, or within a docker container.
 Simply toggle the desired option in the main menu bar within Visual Studio.

 Running the solution in VisualStudio will open a browser, which should land straight on to the ``/TransactionSearch/`` page.
+If not, a link to the Transaction Search page was added to the top navigation bar.

 #### Docker (Optional)
 If you wish to run the solution as a stand-alone docker container outside of Visual Studio, please follow these instructions: